 I have been experimenting with many avocado recipes since I have a bounty to play with.
 Though, I do still love to consume it just as it is, this easy guacamole recipe is a favourite in my house.
 Have it with nachos/chips or spread it on your toasted bread, it is immensely satisfying.
 You can also use avocado in your salads.
 My children love the avocado smoothie which is made by blending avocado pulp with some sugar and milk.
 You could try a variation by using avocado and banana and blending it with milk.
 Both are tasty and nutritious.

 Tips to choose the right avocado and ripen it:

-The avocados are generally sold unripe.
-Choose the ones that are a bright green with white spots all over.
+The avocados sold in India are generally sold unripe.
+Choose the ones that are bright green with white spots all over.
 These ripen well within 2-3 days.
 Do not buy ripe ones unless you are immediately consuming them.
 Store your unripe avocados in a paper cover along with bananas or apples.
-They help to ripen the avocados.
+They help ripen the avocados faster.
 Once ripe, the Indian avocados look blackish in colour.
 They are also soft to touch and when pressed yield.
 That is the right time to cut it open.
 The flesh is a pale yellow with a green tinge.

 Here are some health benefits of avocados: